m4b0/m4b0.github.io/_posts/2020-02-03-kubernetes-with-tmux-and-kubectl.md

 ---
 layout: post
-title: Troubleshoot Kubernetes with the power of tmux and kubectl
+title: Kubernetes with the power of tmux and kubectl
 tags: kubernetes k8s tmux kubectl
 date: 2020-02-03
 ---